Olivia Attwood reveals blood test result forced her to quit I’m A Celebrity camp

 “NHS workers are protesting to get paid enough money to survive and he is out earning money in the jungle.
 That doesn’t seem right, does it?”

+“Unfortunately, the medical team has advised it is not safe for Olivia to return to camp as there needs to be further investigation.

+“She has been absolutely brilliant and she’ll be very much missed on the show.”

-It comes after the public voted for the former health secretary, 44, to take part in his fifth consecutive trial on I’m A Celebrity.
+It comes after the public voted for former health secretary Hancock, 44, to take part in his fifth consecutive trial on I’m A Celebrity.

 Ant McPartlin and Declan Donnelly announced the news at the end of Saturday night’s episode, prompting laughter from the contestants as well as supportive comments.